Trwstnn/Cloud-Engineering-Journey/Notes/linux-week1.md

 Lesson 1
 What I learned:
+- How to setup WSL, Ubuntu, and Linux Filesystem
 - I learned how to use ubuntu to create and locate directories and to travel across them.
 - I also learned how to change the mode of the directories by using the chmod command to create permissions for owner, group, and others.